geksilla/atom-fuzzy-grep/README.md

   '<your_keys_here>': 'fuzzy-grep:toggleFileFilter'
 ```

-### OS X Users

-You can hit issues with `$PATH` variable when atom __not launched__ from terminal.
-If you like to open atom via spotlight, alfred, etc. install [environment](https://atom.io/packages/environment) package.

-So it is highly recommended to have [environment](https://atom.io/packages/environment) package installed!

-For more info see [this thread](https://github.com/geksilla/atom-fuzzy-grep/issues/16).

 ## Configuration

 You can specify any command you want by **Grep Command String** option in package settings,  [ag](https://github.com/ggreer/the_silver_searcher) is used by default.